Vatavuk/vatavuk.github.io/_posts/2019-07-15-hidden-dtos.markdown

 tags: [Java, OOP]
 ---

 My New Year's resolution came early this year.
-I will never use data transfer objects in my java applications again.
+I will never use data transfer objects in java applications again.
 No getters and setters anymore, thank you.
 It was not a pleasure and you wont be missed.

 My pain is not unique, plenty has been said about dtos and getters and setters.
-They separate data from behaviour and they break encapsulation moving design away from OOP paradigm.
+They break encapsulation and by using it we separate data from behaviour which moves our design away from OOP paradigm.

-I would like to show you how you can ...
+I would like to show you a concrete example how you can manipulate data without exposing it to the rest of the codebase.

 The goal is to clean up our business logic/use cases from unnecessary data exposure.
 What does it mean?
 Let's take a look at the following data class: